 When I was 26 years old, I lost my brother, Sid, to complications resulting from his double-lung transplant.
 He was 29 years old.
 One year later, in 2015, I started a nonprofit called The Sid Foundation to raise funds and awareness for lung transplant research.
 I continue to build this nonprofit to help progress lung transplant research and to keep Sid’s memory alive.
 I use Lung Girl comics as a way to educate the community about lung health through The Sid Foundation.

 I earned my bachelor’s degree from The University of Georgia in English with a minor in Spanish in 2010.
 I earned my M.F.A. in Writing from SCAD in 2018.
-I'm currently a freelance writer and am working on my memoir.
-My mission is to use my writing to encourage women of color to share their unique underrepresented stories and join me in diversifying the literary world.
+I also obtained a certification in Viral Marketing from Shaw Academy in 2018.
+I'm currently a freelance writer, the writer/content editor for Prime Vice Studios, a writing teacher, and the President of The Sid Foundation Inc. My mission is to use my writing to encourage women of color to share their unique underrepresented stories and join me in diversifying the literary world.
+Follow my #browngirlwrites blog where I share my writer's journey and show you how to #ownyournarrative.